JahanzaibJameel/ultra-Premium-Electronics-E-Commerce-Website2/README.md

 endOfDay.setHours(23, 59, 59, 999);
 ```

-with:
+with a custom date:

 ```javascript
 const endOfDay = new Date('2026-12-31T23:59:59');
 ```

-### Integrate a Real Backend
+### 🔌 Integrate a Real Backend

-Replace the placeholder functions:
+Replace placeholder functions such as:

 ```javascript
 searchProducts